 Here I am talking a little bit about my experience of Post Natal Depression and what the turning points were for me.

 Here I open up about my own personal mental health journey and where I am at right now.

 Hi everybody!
 SO, I am talking about something super personal today – and I feel really nervous about pressing publish on this video –...

 This is a hard one in some ways even if it doesnt seem it.

 Channel mum have topics each month and they ask us to cover one or more of them.

 Whilst nearly all new parents have heightened emotions and hormones, it’s important to keep an eye out for ‘warning signs’ that there might be another underlying cause.
 It can be easy to chalk up mood swings and irritability to exhaustion and the stress of parenting, but if you’re finding it hard to get through the day, noticing big changes in your appetite, or finding it hard to enjoy your time with your family, it might be time to seek help.

 If you’re a first-time mum, you might find you feel more comfortable reaching out to your health visitor to voice your concerns about yours or your partner’s mental health, but your family GP is also a good source of help and advice if you’re worried you might have a serious underlying mental health problem.
-Both can help you find help and support near you, from therapy to support groups, and relaxation techniques.
+You can also chat to other mums in our professionally moderated chat forum.